About

 Silver.dev

-Thanks to my dad's recommendation, since 2023 I'd listen to the Tecnología Informal podcast.
+Thanks to my dad's recommendation, since 2023, I've listened to the Tecnología Informal podcast.
 I genuinely liked the way of thinking of the author, Gabriel Benmergui.
 My favorite episode is, not coincidentally, El Programador de Hierro (The Iron Programmer, in English), where he compares the attitudes of two contrasting programmer archetypes: the iron one, who wants to get good just for the sake of it, is eager to win, and listens to those who point his errors; and the wooden one, who is conformist, only does the job for the money, and is defensive against those who tell him that he's bad.
 I mention it in detail because I really resonate with the idea of living with the iron attitude.

 Hackathons